-What I do want to tell you is that somewhere between Maureen’s post, feeling dead, and wanting to die, a few things happened to me that suddenly kickstarted my living.
+What I do want to tell you is that somewhere between Maureen’s post, feeling dead, and wanting to die, a few things happened to me that suddenly kick-started my living.

 A long time ago now, I stopped being myself.
-I guess it was gradual.
 I hate to blame it on my ex, so I’ll blame it on my poor taste instead – I fell in love with a jerk.
 He was a product of neighborhood racism, or let’s say – cultural racism, and as such, made frequent racist jokes to which I objected, constantly, and let that console me – as if it were ever enough.
-Don’t worry, dude, I’m embarrassed enough for all of us.
-It turned out he also thought that women were not capable of true intellect or artistic genius, and furthermore, were all put on the planet to please him.
-Instead of recognizing that for what it was, I… well, tried to please him.
-That was dumb (and impossible!), and dumber still, it started this slow avalanche of self.
+Don’t worry, I’m embarrassed enough for all of us.
+It turned out he also thought that women were not capable of true intellect or artistic genius.
+Instead of recognizing that for what it was, I tried to prove my worth.
+That was dumb (and impossible!), and dumber still, it was the catalyst for a slow avalanche of self.
 I don’t think I realized how far away I’d gotten from myself, actually.
-I hope I didn’t.
-I don’t remember watching myself laugh at shitty dumb misogynistic and racist jokes told by coworkers at the bar and thinking, dude, you’re gross right now – so let’s hope I was just that gone.
+I don’t remember watching myself laugh at shitty dumb misogynistic and racist jokes told by coworkers at the bar and thinking, wow, you’re gross right now – so let’s hope I was just that gone.

 And maybe I was just relieved to recognize something for the first time since my water broke – right and wrong.
-Maybe that’s why then, during my employer’s recent Diversity week, I had the balls to call the anonymous hotline our work provides for such situations and report a racist coworker.
+Maybe that’s why then, during my employer’s recent Diversity week, I had the balls to call the anonymous hotline our work provides and report a racist coworker.
 Maybe that’s why I felt no hesitation cutting ties with the last truly bigoted people I know.
 Or why I finally had the guts to quit our terrible, down-talking-wonder of a pediatric surgeon.
 Maybe it was a trickle-down of all of these confidence-building exercises that prompted me to actually apply for a promotion I’ve deserved for a very long time but would otherwise have waited to be tapped for.
 Maybe that’s why I was offered two promotions instead, and got to pick.

-Not the way Maureen meant it, but like this: inside me, there was this girl – this mythic, fearless creature – who didn’t care what anyone thought.
-She would be friends with whoever she liked, she would be just as good or better than any boy at anything, she would laugh and cry at whatever she pleased without shame, she did not use words like “gay” or “retarded” as adjectives to connote deficiency and she was not afraid to bitch out people who did, she had a great (if not slightly smirky) relationship with her body, and she was never embarrassed to tell you that she was a writer.
+Not the way Maureen meant it, but like this: inside me, there was this girl, this mythic, fearless creature, who didn’t care what anyone thought.
+She would be friends with whoever she liked, she would be just as good or better than any boy at anything, she would laugh and cry at whatever she pleased without shame, she did not use words like “gay” or “retarded” as adjectives to connote deficiency and she was not afraid to bitch out people who did, she had a great (if slightly smirky) relationship with her body, and she was never embarrassed to tell you that she was a writer.
 She was not ashamed of her taste level or her smarts.
 She had the balls to start a Riot Grrl chapter in Manassas, Virginia, of all places.
 She owned her flaws.